lkelv/RL-Black-Magic/README.md

 * VITE_DH_G=

 ### Step 3
+Run `cd RL-BM`
-Run `npm run server` and `npm run dev` at the same time.
+Then run `npm run server` and `npm run dev` at the same time.
 A local host link will appear from running the latter